etherealsheep/salento_sole_mare_vento/README.md

 The below websites were used for the content:

 - The images in the website has been taken during my last trip in Salento.
-- The image in the navigation bar, Villa Sticchi, is the only exception, because it is actually under renovation, I found an image from the internet.
+- The image in the navigation bar, Villa Sticchi, is the only exception, because it is actually under renovation, I took the image from https://www.italianostra.org/nazionale/a-santa-cesarea-sotto-la-cupola-di-villa-sticchi-si-gioca-la-dura-partita-del-vincolo/

 ---

-## Acknowledgements
+## **Acknowledgements**

 I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project, he motivated and inspired me to do better and better.